Leeds is one of the most diverse and interesting cities in the UK. But did you know there’s also some great options for golf here too?

 Although there’s loads going on in the city, it’s well worth grabbing your clubs and getting in a round or two.
-Below are the best courses in the area.
+Below are our favourite golf courses in the area.

 The course at Moortown Golf Club was designed by Dr Alister MacKenzie, who’s most famous creations are probably Augusta National and Royal Melbourne.
 Despite these courses being more famous in the world of golf today, Moortown has some history of its own, being the club to host the first Ryder Cup on European soil in 1929.